tomwhartung/always_learning_python/hello_world/startproject/README.md

 * https://github.com/django-ve/helloworld

-Want to save for possible future reference as well.
+Want to save it anyway, for possible future reference.

 ## NOTE!